Antgst/Antgst/README.md

-# Hi 👋
+# 👋 Hi!

 I'm transitioning into fullstack web development.
 I build projects focused on real-world needs, organization, and efficiency.

+## 🎯 Goal
+Looking for an internship / apprenticeship in fullstack web development (Rennes or remote).

 ## 🚀 Currently
 - C / fundamentals
 - Git / Linux
 - Holberton projects

-## 🎯 Goal
-Looking for an internship / apprenticeship in fullstack web development (Rennes or remote).

 ## 🧠 What I bring
 Former retail manager focused on team efficiency and field operations.